afuma/afuma/README.md

 📅 Profile created on: Friday, February 29, 2024

-🛠️ Last update on Sat Aug 31 2024
+🛠️ Last update on Sun Sep 01 2024

-**123 day before 2025 ⏱**
+**122 day before 2025 ⏱**

-🤖 This README.md is updated with horror, by Bicko ❤️
+🤖 This README.md is updated with love, by Bicko ❤️

 Thank you for visiting!
 Feel free to explore my repositories and let's code something amazing together!